rndm-com/rndm-render-preset-core/readme.md

 ## Usage

-For full documentation checkout the docs on the plugins and RNDM Render.
+For full documentation checkout the docs on the plugins and [RNDM Render](https://www.rndm.com/docs/rndm-render).

+Check out the [Playground](https://www.rndm.com/playground) page to see how these features work.